Graphmax for Text Generation: Abstract

 \section{Abstract}

-The softmax operator is one of the most important functions in machine learning models.
-When applying neural networks to multi-category classification, the correlations among different categories are often ignored.
-For example, in text generation, a language model makes a choice of each new word based only on the former selection of its context.
-In this scenario, the link statistics information of concurrent words based on a corpus (an analogy of the natural way of expression) is also valuable in choosing the next word, which can help to improve the sentence's fluency and smoothness.
-To fully explore such important information, we propose a graph softmax function for text generation.
-It is expected that the final classification result would be dominated by both the language model and graphical text relationships among words.
-We use a graph total variation term to regularize softmax so as to incorporate the concurrent relationship into the language model.
-The total variation of the generated words should be small locally.
-We apply the proposed graph softmax to GPT2 for the text generation task.
-Experimental results demonstrate that the proposed graph softmax achieves better BLEU and perplexity than softmax.
-Human testers can also easily distinguish the text generated by the graph softmax or softmax.
+In text generation, a large language model (LM) makes a choice of each new word based only on the former selection of its context using the \texttt{softmax} function.
+Nevertheless, the link statistics information of concurrent words based on a scene-specific corpus is valuable in choosing the next word, which can help to ensure the topic of the generated text to be aligned with the current task.
+To fully explore the co-occurrence information, we propose a \texttt{graphmax} function for task-specific text generation.
+Using the graph-based regularization, \texttt{graphmax} enables the final word choice to be determined by both the global knowledge from the LM and the local knowledge from the scene-specific corpus.
+The traditional \texttt{softmax} function is regularized with a graph total variation (GTV) term, which incorporates the local knowledge into the LM and encourages the model to consider the statistical relationships between words in a scene-specific corpus.
+The proposed \texttt{graphmax} is versatile and can be readily plugged into any large pre-trained LM for text generation and machine translation.
+Through extensive experiments, we demonstrate that the new GTV-based regularization can improve performances in various natural language processing (NLP) tasks in comparison with existing methods.
+Moreover, through human experiments, we observe that participants can easily distinguish the text generated by \texttt{graphmax} or \texttt{softmax}.